Kai-0530/DLAB_Project/README.md

 In this project, we design not only basic functions but also some interesting cheating functions.

 ## Functions
-Look at "record.docx" to get further information.
+Look at "record.pdf" to get further information.

 ## How to Run?
 To execute the project: